-This special Sydney Ideas event celebrates the 9th Annual Robert Dixon Memorial Animal Welfare Symposium and will explore a series of critical questions.
+This special Sydney Ideas event celebrates the 9th Annual Robert Dixon Memorial Animal Welfare Symposium, exploring a series of critical questions.
 What are the consequences for the animals, owners and environment of feeding different foods, including processed foods and synthetic meats?
 And what are the consequences for the animals, owners and environment of feeding high-energy diets?

 Recent research has shown that the energy required to produce food for pet cats and dogs is responsible for releasing millions of tonnes of greenhouse gases.
 In the United States, cats and dogs consume about 19 percent of the amount of dietary energy that humans do.
 If our companion animals eat other animals that are carrying infectious diseases, there is also a risk that they can transmit zoonotic diseases to us.